Global Biomarkers Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In February 2023, Cardio Diagnostics Holdings Inc. announced the launch of PrecisionCHD, a epigenetic-genetic blood test for early diagnosis of coronary heart disease.
+In February 2023, Cardio Diagnostics Holdings Inc. launched PrecisionCHD, a blood test that uses epigenetic and genetic markers to enable early detection of coronary heart disease.

 Parameters | Description |